 The Ultimate Guide to Courchevel 1850

-Our ultimate guide to Courchevel 1850 tells you everything you need to know about France's glitziest resort.
+Take a look at our definitive guide to Courchevel 1850 and discover everything you need to know to enjoy a luxury ski holiday in France's glitziest resort.

 Located in the Savoie Alps close to the Swiss and Italian borders, Courchevel 1850 is at the heart of the famous Three Valleys ski area.
 This chic resort is renowned for attracting wealthy clientele, particularly Russians.
 Considering it is home to France’s biggest concentration of five-star hotels outside of Paris and some of the most expensive ski chalets in the world, as well as numerous Michelin-star restaurants, it is not hard to understand why.
 The streets are lined with designer shops and jewellers and the resort even has its own altiport.

 Courchevel 1850 is just one of several villages in Courchevel, all linked by lifts, pistes and a road which winds its way up from Le Praz and through Courchevel 1650, bypassing roads to Courchevel 1550 and La Tania on the way.
 These villages tend to be more traditional and affordable but still excellent bases for exploring the vast ski area.
 Courchevel 1850 is most convenient for accessing the slopes; it takes just two ski lifts to reach the resort’s highest point (2,738m).
 From here you can ski the legendary Grand Couloir or explore the wide-open space of the entire 3 Valleys.

 Courchevel 1850 gives easy access to the whole of the 3 Valleys ski area.
 With 600 km of slopes, 327 runs and 186 ski lifts, skiers of all abilities are catered for meaning the resort is just as popular with families as oligarchs.
 In fact, 60% of the runs are blue and green making it ideal for beginners.